anthonykasza/hdc_experiments/README.md

 Operations
 ----------
 - addition - summing two vectors into a single vector preserves information from both consituents
+  - in some architectures, addition in replaced with a majority vote
   - cos(A) !~ cos(B)
   - cos(A) ~ cos(A+B)
   - cos(B) ~ cos(A+B)